linto-ai/whisper-timestamped/README.md

 import whisper_timestamped
 help(whisper_timestamped.transcribe)
 ```
-The main differences with `whisper.transcribe()` are:
+The main difference with `whisper.transcribe()` is that
-* The output will include a key `"words"` for all segments, with the word start and end position.
+the output will include a key `"words"` for all segments, with the word start and end position.
 Note that word will include punctuation.
 See example [below](#example-output).

-* By default, all options that require several steps of decoding are disabled, in favour of an efficient decoding strategy.
-  Use ```beam_size=5, best_of=5, temperature=(0.0, 0.2, 0.4, 0.6, 0.8, 1.0)``` for Whisper default.
+There are also additional options related to word alignement.

 In general, by importing `whisper_timestamped` instead of `whisper` in your python script, it should do the job, if you use `transcribe(model, ...)` instead of `model.transcribe(...)`:
 ```